kata-csc/ckanext-shibboleth/README.md

 ckanext-shibboleth
 ==================

-Shibboleth identification plugin for CKAN.
+Shibboleth identification plugin for CKAN 2.0a.
 Uses repoze.who.openid plugin for authentication.

 Install
 -------